dch/glazier/README.md

 		./otp_build boot -a
 		./otp_build release -a
 		./otp_build installer_win32
-		# to setup erlang to run from this new source build immediately run:
+		# we need to set up erlang to run from this new source build to build CouchDB
-		## and not ./release/win32/Install.exe -s
-		./otp_build local_setup
+		echo -e \\n|./release/win32/Install.exe

 [erlang INSTALL-Win32.md on github](http://github.com/erlang/otp/blob/dev/INSTALL-WIN32.md)

 or using the relax tools: